himudigonda/FasterRCNN-TBX11K-Localization/README.md

 # FasterRCNN-TBX11K-Localization
 This repo holds the implementation of FasterRCNN deep learning architecture trained on TBX11L Chest X-rays Dataset for Localization.

+# Todo
+- [x] Download and process the dataset.
+- [x] Design the FasterRCNN Architecture.
+- [x] Build the dataflow pipeline.
+- [x] 3% dataset trail run to ensure proper pipeline design as proof-of-work.
+- [ ] Create an sbatch file to submit job to ASU's Sol supercomupter.
+- [ ] Run on ASU's Sol supercomputer to obtain final results.
+- [ ] Visualize Results.

+## Chest X-ray Dataset: TBX11K

+### Abstract
+This research focuses on advancing Tuberculosis (TB) diagnosis through the application of deep learning techniques.
+The study addresses the challenges faced in TB diagnosis, particularly the time-consuming nature of traditional diagnostic methods.
+Leveraging the power of deep learning, this research aims to significantly reduce the diagnosis time and improve accuracy.

+### Background
+Tuberculosis, caused by the bacterium Mycobacterium tuberculosis, is a prevalent infectious disease globally.
+Timely and accurate diagnosis is crucial for effective treatment and prevention of its spread.
+Traditional TB diagnosis methods are laborious and time-intensive, often leading to delays in initiating treatment.
+The advent of deep learning offers a promising avenue for expedited and precise TB diagnosis.

+### Dataset Description
+- Research Focus: Medical image analysis using deep learning techniques.
+- Specific Area: Classification and detection of anomalies in medical images.
+- Proposed Methodology: Symmetric Abnormity Search (SAS) technique for feature extraction.
+- Objective: Enhancing accuracy in identifying subtle and complex abnormalities.
+- Dataset: Curated dataset with diverse medical images, ensuring representation of various conditions and demographics.

+# Deep Learning Model: FasterRCNN

+The presented research delves into the innovative integration of Region Proposal Network (RPN) with Fast R-CNN for object detection, exploring its core principles, architectural intricacies, training methodologies, and evaluation techniques in this comprehensive study.

+## Issues FasterRCNN Solutions
+1. Efficient Region Proposal Generation: RPN efficiently generates region proposals without relying on external methods like selective search or edge boxes, leading to faster and more accurate object localization.
+2. Shared Convolutional Features: By sharing convolutional features between RPN and Fast R-CNN, the model optimizes computational resources and reduces redundancy, enhancing both speed and accuracy.
+3. Unified Training Framework: The model learns a unified network with shared features, eliminating the need for separate training of proposal methods and detection networks.
+This integration streamlines the training process.
+4. Accurate Object Localization: RPN's regression output refines anchor boxes, enhancing object localization accuracy.
+This ensures precise bounding box predictions around detected objects.
+5. End-to-End Training: The model can be trained end-to-end, allowing joint optimization of region proposal generation and object detection, leading to improved overall performance.
+6. Reduced False Alarms: The model's proposals undergo non-maximum suppression (NMS), reducing redundant proposals and false alarms while maintaining high recall, enhancing the quality of selected regions.
+7. Flexibility in Anchor Design: The model accommodates varying scales and aspect ratios for anchor boxes, ensuring adaptability to diverse object sizes and shapes commonly encountered in real-world scenarios.
+8. Insensitivity to Hyperparameters: The model demonstrates robustness to hyperparameter choices, such as the balancing parameter (λ), making it versatile and easier to fine-tune for different applications.

+## Architecure of FasterRCNN
+The Faster R-CNN architecture comprises three main components: the **Region Proposal Network (RPN)**, **shared convolutional layers**, and the **Fast R-CNN detector**.
+Here's a detailed overview of each component:

+### Region Proposal Network (RPN)
+The RPN is responsible for generating region proposals within the input image.
+It achieves this by sliding a small network (typically a few convolutional layers) over the convolutional feature map produced by the shared layers.
+The RPN predicts regions that potentially contain objects and their corresponding objectness scores.
+These predicted regions are referred to as anchors.

+### Shared Convolutional Layers
+A set of convolutional layers (usually a pre-trained deep neural network like VGG or ResNet) form the shared backbone of the Faster R-CNN model.
+These layers extract hierarchical features from the input image.
+The feature map produced by these layers is used both by the RPN for generating proposals and by the subsequent Fast R-CNN detector for object classification and bounding box regression.

+### Fast R-CNN Detector
+The Fast R-CNN detector utilizes the proposals generated by the RPN.
+It refines these proposals and performs object classification and bounding box regression.
+This component consists of two sibling fully connected layers: one for object classification (identifying the object class) and the other for bounding box regression (refining the coordinates of the bounding box).
+The class scores and refined bounding box coordinates are computed for each proposed region.

+## Training Process

+### Region Proposal Network (RPN) Training
+- **Initialization:** The RPN is initialized with a pre-trained ImageNet model.
+- **Objective:** The RPN's objective is to generate region proposals.
+It minimizes a loss function that includes both classification and regression terms.
+- **Classification Loss:** Utilizes a log loss over two classes (object vs. not object) for each anchor.
+Positive and negative anchors are determined based on their Intersection over Union (IoU) with ground-truth objects.
+- **Regression Loss: **Utilizes a robust loss function (smooth L1) to regress the bounding box coordinates.
+- **Training Data:** Positive and negative anchor labels are assigned based on IoU thresholds with ground-truth objects.
+- **Normalization:** The loss terms are normalized by the mini-batch size (Ncls) and the number of anchor locations (Nreg).
+They are also weighted by a balancing parameter (λ) to balance the influence of classification and regression terms.
+- **Optimization:** The RPN is optimized using stochastic gradient descent (SGD) with backpropagation.
+The shared convolutional layers' weights are updated during this step.
+### Fast R-CNN Detector Training
+- **Initialization:** The Fast R-CNN detector is initialized with the same pre-trained ImageNet model used for the RPN.
+- **Objective:** The Fast R-CNN's objective is to classify the proposed regions and refine their bounding box coordinates.
+Classification Loss: Uses a softmax loss to classify objects into different classes.
+- **Regression Loss:** Utilizes a robust loss function (smooth L1) to further refine the bounding box coordinates.
+- **Training Data:** Positive proposals from the RPN are assigned ground-truth object labels for classification and regression targets.
+- **Optimization:** The Fast R-CNN detector is optimized using SGD with backpropagation.
+The shared convolutional layers' weights are fine-tuned during this step.

+## Hyperparameter Tuning

+To optimize FasterRCNN's performance, consider these hyperparameters:

+- Learning Rate: Adjust the learning rate to control the step size during optimization.
+- Batch Size: Determine the number of samples in each mini-batch for gradient updates.
+- Number of ATUs: Experiment with different numbers of ATUs to find the optimal architecture complexity.
+- Adaptive Cardinality: Tune the adaptive cardinality to balance model complexity and accuracy.
+- Regularization: Apply techniques like dropout or L2 regularization to prevent overfitting.

+## Testing Process

+1. **Data Preparation:** Prepare the test dataset in the same manner as the training dataset.
+2. **Model Loading:** Load the trained FasterRCNN model weights.
+3. **Inference:** Perform inference on the test data using the loaded model.
+4. **Evaluation:** Evaluate the model's performance using appropriate metrics (e.g., accuracy, precision, recall) based on the task.
+5. **Result Analysis:** Analyze the results to gain insights into the model's strengths and areas for improvement.

+# References

+1. Ren, Shaoqing, et al. "Faster r-cnn: Towards real-time object detection with region proposal networks."
+Advances in neural information processing systems 28 (2015).
+2. Liu, Y., Wu, Y.-H., Ban, Y., Wang, H., & Cheng, M.-M. (2020).
+Rethinking computer-aided tuberculosis diagnosis.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2646-2655).
+3. Liu, Y., Wu, Y.-H., Zhang, S.-C., Liu, L., Wu, M., & Cheng, M.-M. (2023).
+Revisiting computer-aided tuberculosis diagnosis.
+IEEE Transactions on Pattern Analysis and Machine Intelligence.